Configuration

 Commands:

-yeet prefs
+yeet config

 Project config (yeet.toml)